 Discussion

-This study aimed to investigate the ethical values of elderly care.Based on the results, preserving human dignity was one of the most common ethical value in the reviewed articles (48).
-The feeling of dignity leads to the promotion of self-confidence, worthiness, and wellbeing in older adults (46).
-In this study, preserving respect, autonomy, privacy, and confidentiality wasamong the values which providetheelderly dignity.
-Various studies conducted on older adults, their relatives, and professional caregivers have pointed to the importance of respect (2, 44).
-In line with the present study, different studies have introduced the aspects of dignity as autonomy, involvement in decision-making, and preserving privacy (46).
-Preserving respect, privacy, and confidentiality areamong the ethical values introduced in the nursing ethical codes in Iran (49).
-For many older people, preserving privacy is an integral component of preserving dignity, and ignoring it leads to their feelings of shame and humiliation (34, 46).
+This study aimed to investigate the ethical values of agedcare.Based on the results, preserving human dignity was one of the most common ethical value in the reviewed articles (40).
+The feeling of dignity leads to the promotion of self-confidence, worthiness, and wellbeing in older adults (41).
+In this study, preserving respect, autonomy, privacy, and confidentiality were among the values which provided the dignity of older adults.
+Various studies conducted on older adults, their relatives, and professional caregivers have pointed to the importance of respect (2, 36).
+In line with the present study, different studies have introduced the aspects of dignity as autonomy, involvement in decision-making, and preserving privacy (41).
+Preserving respect, privacy, and confidentiality areamong the ethical values introduced in the nursing ethical codes in Iran (42).
+For many older people, preserving privacy is an integral component of preserving dignity, and ignoring it leads to their feelings of shame and humiliation (24, 41).
 Strong belief in values can have an effective role in the formation of care process.
 Therefore, careand servicesshould be in the context of the patients’ values and beliefs.
-The review of literature points to a tendency towards spirituality and significance of religious beliefs in old age (51).
-Also, the Charter of Patients’ Rights has referred to providing care on the basis of patients’ beliefs and values (52).
+The review of literature points to a tendency towards spirituality and significance of religious beliefs in old age (43).
+Also, the Charter of Patients’ Rights has referred to providing care on the basis of patients’ beliefs and values (44).
 Another value presented in this study was flexibility.
-Flexibility in habits leads to patients’ satisfaction and happiness, and they benefit more from the provided care (4).
+Flexibility in habits leads to patients’ satisfaction and happiness, and they benefit more from the provided care (18).